ProgrammerYousuf/Password-Generater/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Adjust the password length and character types using the sliders and checkboxes.
 3. Click the "Generate Password" button to generate a new password.
-4. Click the "Copy" button to copy the generated password to your clipboard.
+4. Click the "Copy" button to copy the generated password to your cliboard.